HL7/US-Core-STU3/pages/_includes/intro.md

 ## Introduction

-The *US Core Implementation Guide STU2* which is based on FHIR Version 3.0.0, defines the minimum conformance requirements for accessing patient data as defined by the [Argonaut] pilot implementations and the [ONC 2015 Edition Common Clinical Data Set (CCDS)].
+The *US Core Implementation Guide* is based on FHIR Version 3.0.0 and defines the minimum conformance requirements for accessing patient data as defined by the [Argonaut] pilot implementations and the [ONC 2015 Edition Common Clinical Data Set (CCDS)].
 These profiles are intended to be the foundation for future US Realm FHIR implementation guides.
 In addition to Argonaut, they are used by [DAF-Research], [QI-Core], and [CIMI].
 Under the guidance of HL7 and the HL7 US Realm Steering Committee, the content will expand in future versions to meet the needs specific to the US Realm.

 These requirements were originally developed, balloted, and published in FHIR DSTU2 as part of the [Office of the National Coordinator for Health Information Technology (ONC)] sponsored [Data Access Framework] (DAF) project.
 For more information on how DAF became US Core see the [US Core change notes](uscore-change-notes.html).

 ## US Core Actors

-The following actors are part of the US Core IG.
+The following actors are part of the US Core IG:

 * US Core Requestor: An application that initiates a data access request to retrieve patient data.
 This can be thought of as the client in a client-server interaction.
 * US Core Responder: A product that responds to the data access request providing patient data.
 This can be thought of as the server in a client-server interaction.